-- 6.7.
-Direct Supervision The supervising physician is physically present with the resident during the key portions of the patient interaction. - 6.7.a.
+The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.

+6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition. ^(Core)